-Lee Swem was appointed Vice President, Head of Research at Achaogen in 2015.
-Prior to this position, Lee spent 1.5 years as the Director of the Therapeutic Antibody Program, where he developed a state-of-the-art antibody discovery platform to rapidly identify rare functional antibodies to treat serious human infectious diseases.
-Before joining Achaogen, Lee spent 4.5 years as a Scientist in the Department of Infectious Disease at Genentech.
+Dr. Swem was appointed Chief Scientific Officer in February 2017 and, prior to that, was the Vice President, Head of Research at Achaogen since 2015.
+Prior to this position, Dr. Swem spent just under two years as the Director of Achaogen’s Therapeutic Antibody Program, where he developed a state-of-the-art antibody discovery platform to rapidly identify rare functional antibodies to treat serious human infectious diseases.
+Before joining Achaogen, Dr. Swem spent approximately four years as a Scientist in the Department of Infectious Disease at Genentech.
 During his tenure at Genentech, he developed the anti-influenza A program, the anti-influenza B program, and began a small molecule anti-bacterial program.
-Under his leadership, the anti-influenza team established an innovative human B cell enrichment and cloning technique to discover rare functional antibodies.
-This work led to the discovery of a broadly neutralizing anti-influenza A antibody, which was transitioned into development as a first and best in class treatment for severe influenza A infections.
-Lee served as the research lead on the anti-influenza A development team, which successfully moved this molecule through Phase 1 and Phase 2 clinical trials.
-Showing the robustness of the B cell enrichment technique, Lee then led the identification and development of a broadly neutralizing influenza B antibody.
-This molecule was transitioned to development as a treatment for severe influenza B infections.
-The combination of these two human antibodies could constitute a therapy to treat all influenza infections.
-In addition, Lee expanded his research focus at Genentech to include the identification of novel drug targets in Gram-negative bacteria.
-This work identified a novel antibacterial target within a well-validated pathway.
-He has also served as the due diligence leader for multiple business development opportunities, resulting in the successful in licensing of a small molecule antibacterial program and several ongoing research collaborations.
-Lee also played a key role in developing a productive interaction with BARDA to help prepare for pandemic influenza A scenarios.
-Prior to working at Genentech, Lee worked with Dr. Bonnie Bassler at Princeton University, where he successfully carried out multiple high-throughput screens to identify small molecule inhibitors of bacterial virulence cascades.
-In total, Lee has authored an IND, 5 patents, and 15 publications.
+Under his leadership, the anti-influenza teams established an innovative human B cell enrichment and cloning technique to discover rare functional antibodies.
+This work led to the discovery of two broadly neutralizing antibodies targeting influenza A and influenza B.Dr.
+Swem served as the research lead on the anti-influenza development teams, which successfully transitioned the anti-influenza A antibody through Phase 1 and Phase 2 clinical trials and the anti-influenza B antibody into early development.
+The combination of these two human antibodies could constitute a therapy to treat all serious influenza infections.
+Prior to working at Genentech, Dr. Swem completed his postdoctoral work with Dr. Bonnie Bassler at Princeton University, where he successfully carried out multiple high-throughput screens to identify small molecule inhibitors of bacterial virulence cascades.
+Dr. Swem received his Ph.D. in microbiology from Indiana University.